ckoerber/strops/README.md

 ```bash
 cp app/db-config-example.yaml app/db-config.yaml
 ```
-And change the `NAME` value to an absolute path (it does not matter where; the absolute path is important if you want to run the CLI from any folder.)
+And change the `NAME` value to an absolute path (it does not matter where; the absolute path is crucial if you want to run the CLI from any folder.)

 For more advanced options, see also the [EspressoDB manual](https://espressodb.readthedocs.io/en/latest/Usage.html#configure-your-project).